If you have young children, try these simple yet thoughtful Martin Luther King Jr Day activities.

 - Printable PDF file designed by Urban Bliss

-1. Print out the FREE Printable PDF file I have created with the "I have a dream" starter cloud and seven additional blank clouds for your kids to write their own dreams.
+1. Print out my FREE Printable PDF file with the "I have a dream" starter cloud and seven additional blank clouds for your kids to write their own dreams.

 3. Talk with your child about their own dreams.
 Then have them write a few out on the blank clouds.
 There are no right or wrong answers here.
 Your child can write out their career dreams, what they hope to accomplish that day, what they wish for the world...
 Any wishes, goals, or dreams are okay here.